article-index

 Buying your pet's prescription online from Pet Drugs Online couldn't be easier!
 Just follow these simple steps:

-1. Get Your Prescription
+1. Get Your Pet's Prescription from Your Vet

-You cannot purchase prescription medicines online or anywhere else without a valid prescription written by a vet after your pet has been examined.
 Once this has happened, you can ask your vet to write you a prescription that can be dispensed elsewhere.
 This usually incurs a charge that varies with each clinic, so please make sure to ask beforehand.

-2. Place Your Order on Pet Drugs Online
+2. Place Your Order On Pet Drugs Online

 Once you’ve got your pet’s prescription, you can search for your pet's medication on the Pet Drugs Online site.
 Make sure to follow the prescription precisely to ensure you choose the right medicine in the correct dosage, or else we won't be able to dispense your medication, leading to delays in your order.